JMPienaar/Rolling-life-expectancy/README.md

 # Rolling-life-expectancy

-Refer to sheet "Method" in LE Method.xlsx
+Refer to Sheet:Method in LE Method.xlsx

 Col. M 	Age-bands: Age bands identified by age at start